Best AT&T phones Android Central 2021

 Plenty of options for phones on AT&T

 Being one of America's largest carriers has its perks, one of them being the wide variety of devices you can choose from.
 We've narrowed those choices down to what we think are the best AT&T phones money can buy — all that's left is for you to decide which of those is right for you.
 If you want the most well-rounded phone in AT&T's selection, the Galaxy S21 Ultra is the obvious choice that meets almost everyone's needs.

-Its modern metal and glass design feels just as good as it looks, the 120Hz display makes One UI 3.1 feel incredibly responsive, and the massive camera system lets you take fantastic photos in almost any situation.
+Its modern metal and glass design feel just as good as it looks, and the 120Hz display makes One UI 3.1 feel incredibly responsive.
+The massive camera system also lets you take fantastic photos in almost any situation.
 On the other hand, if you don't think you'll make much use of the S Pen and don't care for "luxury" materials like metal and glass, the Galaxy S20 FE will get you a nearly identical experience for around half the retail price.
 Don't let the word plastic scare you away — the S20 FE feels incredibly solid and performs like a champ.